 Lastly, the effects of differences in atmospheric freshwater flux on the recovery time of the AMOC were explored for completeness.
-When the atmospheric freshwater flux of the MIS5a ice sheet (MIS3-5aiceH) wasis applied to PC-MIS3H (PC-MIS3H_water), the recovery time of the AMOC increased increases slightly.
-(Fig. 11).
-This wasis associated with a decrease of sea surface salinity over the deepwater formation region (Fig. 12a), which wasis linked to the northward shift of the rain belt in the mid-latitudes caused by the smaller ice sheet (Eisenman et al. 2009).
-Therefore, the larger (smaller) MIS3 (MIS5a) ice sheet reduced (increased) reduces the recovery time of the AMOC by reducing (increasing) the input of atmospheric freshwater flux over the deepwater formation region, when compared to MIS5a ice sheet.
-Nevertheless, the differences in atmospheric freshwater flux hadhave less impact on the duration of the recovery compared with the effect of wind in these experiments.
+When the atmospheric freshwater flux of the MIS5a ice sheet (MIS3-5aiceH) was applied to PC-MIS3H (PC-

+MIS3H_water), the recovery time of the AMOC increased slightly.
+This was associated with a decrease of sea surface salinity over the deepwater formation region (Fig. 12a), which was linked to the northward shift of the rain belt in the mid-latitudes caused by the smaller ice sheet (Eisenman et al. 2009).
+Therefore, the larger (smaller) MIS3 (MIS5a) ice sheet reduced (increased) the recovery time of the AMOC by reducing (increasing) the input of atmospheric freshwater flux over the deepwater formation region.
+Nevertheless, the differences in atmospheric freshwater flux had less impact on the duration of the recovery compared with the effect of wind in these experiments.
 To summarize, the shorter recovery time in MIS3H compared with MIS3-5aiceH was a result of the dominance of the surface wind effect caused by larger ice sheets, which promoted the recovery of the AMOC, compared with the surface cooling effect, which promoted increase in the recovery time of the AMOC.